klauspost/reedsolomon/README.md

 ```

 This means that if you have a data set that may not fit into memory, you can split processing into smaller blocks.
 For the best throughput, don't use too small blocks.

+This also means that you can divide big input up into smaller blocks, and do reconstruction on parts of your data.
+This doesn't give the same flexibility of a higher number of data shards, but it will be much more performant.

 # Performance
 Performance depends mainly on the number of parity shards.
 In rough terms, doubling the number of parity shards will double the encoding time.